sagieppel/Reconstruct-image-from-sparsely-sampled-pixels-using-fully-convolutional-neural-network-FCN-with-v/README.md

-The code was run on python 2.7 using tensorflow 1.1 This code is based on VGG19 Fully convolutional neural nets supply in: https://github.com/shekkizh/FCN.tensorflow By Sarath Shekkizhar mit licence
+The code was run on python 2.7 using tensorflow 1.1 This code is based on VGG19 Fully convolutional neural nets supply in: https://github.com/shekkizh/FCN.tensorflow By Sarath Shekkizhar with mit licence